 Common Lengths Available – Usually 16″ to 36″, but sometimes longer or shorter.

 - Less chance or laddering occurring, as there are fewer needles the stitches switch between when you’re using them.

 - You can do two at once

-- Fewer needles to keep track of, so easier in that regard
+- Fewer knitting needles to keep track of, so easier in that regard

 - You might already have the needles required in your collection.

-- If you don’t already have the ones you need, it can be expensive to buy two of the same
+- If you don’t already have the circulars you need, it can be expensive to buy two of the same

-- Very few patterns are written to suit this technique, so you’ll have to adjust the pattern to suit the needles, which is a bit of a learning curve.
+- Very few projects are written to suit this technique, so you’ll have to adjust it to suit the needles, which is a learning curve.

 One Circular Knitting Needle – (With The Magic Loop)

 This is where you use a circular knitting needle with a small cord to serve as the sock’s tube.
-This is like using two circular needles, but instead, you have both socks on the one long circular needle.
+This is like using two, but instead, you have both socks on the 1 long circular needle.

 Usually, the cord length is about 40″ long.
 Yes, you can have a very portable project and have to use fewer tools.
 It’s called the Magic Loop method for a good reason!

 The technique you use to knit the socks is also very similar to the previous option.
 Sock knitters are somewhat divided on whether it’s better than DPNS.

-Note: This is quite a learning curve, so it’s best to practice the method several times before attempting the socks themselves.
-Don’t worry, there are plenty of videos on youtube explaining how to knit with circular needles.
+Note: This is quite a learning curve, so it’s best to practice it several times before attempting the socks.
+Don’t worry.
+There are plenty of videos on youtube explaining how to knit with circular needles.

 Materials They’re Made Of – Metal, plastic, wood, and bamboo.

 Common Lengths Available – 40″

-- All of your project is in one place, very easy to keep track of
+- Your project is very easy to keep track of

 - Cheap to buy as you only have to buy one

 - Similar to the previous option, less chance of laddering is going to occur.

-- Unless you knit lots of socks or shawls, you might hardly ever use this circular needle otherwise
+- Unless you knit lots of socks or shawls, you might hardly ever use this otherwise

 - Another similarity with the previous method is not many patterns are written for this, so you’ll need to learn how to translate it to this.